react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 ### `reset`

-Replace the navigator state to a new state:
+The `reset` method lets us replace the navigator state with a new state:

 <samp id="navigate-replace-reset" />